Company Fleet livery vinyl wrap are used for promotional branding.

 The remaining vehicles were stored in the hangar until Sky came back with their film crew.

 Sky used the property to shoot their newest instruction video for internal purposes, and spent a few days at the installation centre.
 Once sufficient footage had been shot, the remaining vehicles were then signed out, and the job came to a close.

-For some of our latest fleet livery print projects please visit our blog page.
+For some of our latest Company Fleet livery print projects please visit our blog page.